-Obesity is one of the leading causes of death and disability in the United States.
+Obesity is one of the leading causes of death and disability in the United States and now surpasses malnutrition as a cause of death worldwide.
 But being overweight is not always due to a lack of willpower or exercise.

 Studies show that obesity is linked to a number of factors – some controllable and some not.
 These include behavior, genetics, environment, socioeconomics and metabolism.
 For some people, no amount of dieting or exercising alone will help.